E-Commerce Site Search: Get Revenue Now and Later

 Many people think of CFOs as faithful to archaic processes and out of the loop with the latest technology, but they are just as aware of the need to digitally transform as any other leader of your C-suite.
 Still, you won’t have to worry as much about the technical aspects of your purchase with the CFO as you did with the CTO or CIO.
 They’ll be more concerned with the cost of the tool fitting into the department budget and the potential revenue that it could return.
 Because of labor costs, however, the CFO could also show interest in a sensible implementation timeline.
 Once they understand the ROI that a search tool can provide, we’re sure they’ll be completely satisfied with your decision to move forward.

-But it’s still important to prepare these items below to further demonstrate the value of a search solution:
+But it’s still important to prepare these items below to further demonstrate the value of a site search solution:

 Now, here is the member of the C-suite who probably understands your pain points better than anyone: the Chief Digital Officer.
 However, you shouldn’t let their experience prevent you from formulating a worthy case around search technology as your next investment.
 After all, they’ll expect you to properly illustrate all the reasons that you think it’s the best e-commerce initiative to focus on right now, despite the hundreds of possibilities available on the market.
 Like you, they’ll need to learn that all great commerce experiences begin with product discovery.
 So, just make it crystal clear that findability can fuel real revenue growth, and you’ll be in the money.
 Literally.